Making the DELTA Approach work

 Developing speech naturally

-The Natural Aural Approach allows children to develop speech themselves in a natural spontaneous way.
+The DELTA Approach allows children to develop speech themselves in a natural spontaneous way.
 Because children can hear themselves, they can match their speech to what they hear others say.
 Their speech develops natural rhythms and intonation patterns, is usually quite easy to understand, and becomes clearer as they develop – the more they talk, the better they become.